 '''

-offset-of the first double in the memory region to set. values-The array from which to retrieve the doubles. start-The first index in array to copy.
+offset-of the first double in the memory region to set.

 '''

+values-The array from which to retrieve the doubles.

 count-The maximum number of doubles to copy.

 OffsetOutOfBoundsException-when offset is negative or either offset or offset + count is greater than or equal to the size of this raw memory area.